-Temporary Agent Authorizations are useful if the caregiver needs to make decisions about your child’s finances or property.
+Temporary Agent Appointments are useful if the caregiver needs to make decisions about your child’s finances or property.

 The authorization says you give the agent the power to make decisions in your child’s life for up to 60 days after you sign the form in front of a natary.
 You have the right to end the authorization at any time.
 After 60 days, you can renew the authorization, but you must complete a new form.

 If you know where the other parent is and they are able and willing to care for your child, both parents must sign the Temporary Agent Appointment.
 If the other parent can care for the child, you may not need to fill out this form.

 You need 2 witnesses to sign the form with you.

 You can add a second person to the form, in case the person you picked to be Temporary Agent is not available.

 You can use the Temporary Agent Appointment form at the bottom of this page.
 This form is for families who are afraid that immigration enforcement may separate them from their child.
 If you need an authorization for a different reason like you are having surgery and you will not be available for a few weeks, see Appoint a Temporary Agent in the Children and Families section of MassLegalHelp..

 Give the original form to the Agent and keep a copy with your important documents.